 In Kazakhstan, a man we met at the livestock market invited our whole group of travellers to his house and introduced us to his family.
 His wife served us freshly baked buns and warm tea while he regaled us with stories using sign language.
 It was such a heartwarming and welcoming experience.

 I also remember approaching a group of girls in Tashkent, Uzbekistan, to ask for directions, who were so friendly they actually stayed with me, showed me around their city and brought me to an awesome local restaurant for dinner.
-I gave them my contact number and today we still keep in touch on Facebook!
+I gave them my contact number and today we still keep in touch.

 • Many countries in Central Asia will only issue visas for entry on specific dates (e.g., Turkmenistan) so it is best to confirm your travel dates before applying for the visa.

-• The capital of Kyrgyzstan, Bishkek, is a good place to fly into if you’re traveling from Europe, as flights are reasonably cheap and no visa is required for most people.
+• The capital of Kyrgyzstan, Bishkek, is a good place to fly into if you’re travelling from Europe, as flights are reasonably cheap and no visa is required for most people.

 • The majority of Central Asians are Muslims.
 All visitors to the region should dress modestly, and women should wear a headscarf when entering places of worship.